 Yesterday, we saw that Jesus wasn’t in The Hunger Games.
-He wasn’t there because the Church had left the arts, content to only produce self-affirming and self-important art.
+He wasn’t there because Cheap lyrica in Greece, content to only produce self-affirming and self-important art.

 We said there were three ways the Church could choose to confront the issue of the arts.
 Two that would not help the situation and one that could provide a corrective.
 Let’s look at the three possible solutions, but focusing specifically on the one that can change things for the better.